edithturn/CKAD-training/README.md

 # **Tips** :gift:

-- Attempt all questions
-- Don't get stuck on any question
+- Attempt all questions - don’t get stuck on any single one.
-- Get good with YAML
+- Get comfortable with YAML.
-- Use shortcuts/aliases
+- Use shortcuts and aliases to save time.
-- Use k8s documentation for most of the thing you need
+- Refer to Kubernetes documentation for most of what you need (And practice using it).
-- Use imperative commands the most you can [Kubectl Gettign Started](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-getting-started-strong-)
+- Practice using imperative commands as much as possible [Kubectl Gettign Started](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-getting-started-strong-).
-- Use explain command
+- Use the `kubectl explain` command to understand resources better.
-- Use aliaces
-- Be good with time management
+- Manage your time effectively.
-- Be Fast with VIM
+- Improve your speed and proficiency with VIM.
-- If you get boring study alone, get a study buddy who is also targeting the same exam
+- If studying alone feels unmotivating, find a study buddy who is also preparing for the exam.
-- Use half of you time to learn concepts and the other half for practice, practice, practice
+- Divide your study time equally between learning concepts and hands-on practice.
-- Use AI to help you to study and practice for the exam - You might disagree with this approach, but it was incredibly helpful for me to understand some very simple concepts that I couldn’t grasp without asking questions.
+- Consider using AI to help study and practice for the exam.
+While some may disagree, I found it incredibly helpful for clarifying simple concepts.

 ## Vim Setup

-Understand what this commands doedos:
+Understand what these commands do and how to use it in Vim:
 Open `vim ~/.vimrc`

 ```sh